ANWARDAWAR/neonsnaky/README.md

 # neonsnaky
 An immersive, modern take on the classic Snake game featuring a vibrant neon aesthetic, progressive difficulty levels, responsive mobile controls, and high-performance HTML5 Canvas rendering.
 Built with Vanilla JavaScript and Tailwind CSS.

-# Neon Snake V2 - Infinite & Progressive Levels
+# Neon Snaky - Infinite & Progressive Levels

-Neon Snake V2 is a modern, visually striking interpretation of the classic arcade game.
+Neon Snaky is a modern, visually striking interpretation of the classic arcade game.
 Built from scratch using Vanilla JavaScript and HTML5 Canvas, this version enhances the core gameplay with a mesmerizing neon aesthetic, a challenging level-based progression system, unique food mechanics, and fully responsive controls designed for both desktop and mobile web browsers.

 **🎮 [LIVE DEMO LINK]**
 *(Replace this with your live link, e.g., https://yourusername.github.io/neon-snake/)*